HimanshuR321/SoC-IITB-2025-Trackathon/Week5/README.md

 ## ✅ Pro Tips

-- Use [Tailwind Docs](https://v3.tailwindcss.com/) — everything is searchable and example-rich
+- Use [Tailwind Docs](https://v3.tailwindcss.com/) — everything is searchable and example-rich.
+  ❗ _Please stick to version `3.4.17` — avoid version 4.1+ for now to avoid unexpected bugs._
-- Don’t mix Tailwind and custom CSS unless needed in do or die case
+- Don’t mix Tailwind and custom CSS unless needed in a do-or-die case.
-- Mobile-first, responsive design is super easy — practice it
+- Mobile-first, responsive design is super easy — practice it.

 ---